mbergg/Marilin-s-data-portfolio/README.md

 # Marilin's portfolio 🦸‍♀️
 Welcome to my portfolio!
-Here, I document a summary of my projects and case studies in the data and coding space. 🙋‍♀️
+Here, you can find a summary of my projects and case studies in the data and coding space. 🙋‍♀️

 ## Table of Contents
 - [SQL](#sql)